Treborium/rust-xdotool/Readme.md

 ## Note

-While I've tried my best documenting everything as detailed as possible, please look at the man page of `xdotool` for detailed information.
+I've tried my best documenting everything as detailed as possible.
+For even more information please look at the man page of `xdotool`.
 If a function does not behave like xdotool would, please submit an issue or even better a pull request :)

 ## Dependencies